giantswarm/docs/sources/reference/info.md

 What does this information tell you?

 * __Cluster status__: This is the general platform health and should say `reachable`.
 * __Logged in as user__: Here you find the username you are currently logged in with.
+Hint: If you are only interested in the current user name, you can use the [`swarm user`](../user/) command for that.
 * __Current environment__: The currently selected environment you are working in.

 ## Further reading